 Before you fire up the grill, spray the grates with a non-stick grill spray like PAM® Grilling.
 Treat it like you would any other cooking surface, with a couple quick blasts.
 Your franks will have a hard time sticking to the surface, which means they’ll be easier to turn and your grill will be easier to clean.

 Pro tip: Making Glazed Frank Kabobs?
 Spray your skewers with grill spray before layering on your juicy franks, sweet corn, red onion, and bell peppers.
 This will make your kabobs easier to eat.

 Bring the heat

-Always make sure to give your grill a proper warm-up.
-Preheat a gas grill on high.
+Like a well-seasoned athlete, your grill needs a proper warm-up to deliver its peak performance.
+Before you throw the franks on, preheat the grill.
+For gas, preheat on high for 10 to 15 minutes.
 For a charcoal grill, preheat until the charcoal is covered with a white ash.
-Once the grill is heated, reduce the heat to medium for standard beef franks and to medium/low for beef franks with lower fat content.
+Once the grill is heated, reduce the heat to medium for standard beef franks and to medium-low for beef franks with lower fat content.